-The Spectrum Management Division will be responsible for carrying out the functions associate with chapter 8 of the new Act (the spectrum and radiocommunication).
+The Spectrum Management Division will be responsible for carrying out the functions associate with chapter 8 (the spectrum and radio-communication) of BICM Act 2018 .
 This Division will be responsible for the technical regulations including enforcement as described below:

 Planning and allocation of Spectrum